EnvisionDoc/iam/iam_overview.md

 - *Service accounts* (a.k.a.
 Application tokens) are assigned to applications, for accessing the EnOS service APIs.
 - *Device identities* are assigned to all devices (including edge devices) that connect to the EnOS Cloud.

-All identities are created under OUs.
+All identities are created under organizations.
 Among the types of user identities, EnOS provides several types of user accounts.
 For more information, see [IAM Concepts](iam_concepts).

 ## Authentication